Topaz (1969 film): Plot

 At the Havana airport, the Cuban authorities fail to find the microfilms that Deveraux has.
 He returns to find that Nicole has left him.
 Devereaux is recalled to Paris.
-Before he leaves, Kusenov tells him about the existence of a Soviet spy organisation, "Topaz," within the French intelligence service.
+Before he leaves, Kusenov tells him about the existence of a Soviet spy organization, "Topaz," within the French intelligence service.
 He is given the name of NATO official Henri Jarré, who leaked documents to the KGB.

 In Paris, André is picked up at the airport by Michèle and François.
 He accompanies Michèle to a cocktail party at his friend Jacques Granville's house.
 Michèle wants to reconcile her parents, as Nicole has found out about André's affair with Juanita.
 When Michèle asks her mother to help her father, she refuses.
 At the party, Jacques confesses to a friend that he once liked Nicole, but that she married André.
 André invites some of his old friends and colleagues, including Granville and Jarré, to a lunch at a fine Paris restaurant under the pretext of helping Devereaux prepare for his inquiry.
 Devereaux tells the others about Topaz to provoke some reaction.
 Jarré claims that it is misinformation and that Kusenov died a year ago.

 Jarré panics and visits the leader of the spy ring, Jacques Granville.
 Devereaux, Nicole, and Granville were close friends from their days together during the French Resistance.
 Granville tells Jarré that it was a mistake to say Kusenov was dead since the Americans will easily discover that Jarré lied.
 As Jarré leaves Granville's house, Nicole arrives to meet Granville, who is her lover.
 She glimpses Jarré departing.

 Devereaux sends his son-in-law, François, to interview Jarré and coax him into admitting something.
 Before François can succeed, two mysterious men show up.
 Devereaux and Michèle rush to Jarré's flat and find Jarré dead, a staged suicide, and François missing.
-François returns to Michèle's apartment and says he was clubbed and kidnapped, but managed to escape from his captors' car, after overhearing the phone number of their boss, known as Columbine, the head of Topaz.
+François returns to Michèle's apartment and says he was clubbed and kidnapped, but managed to escape from his captors' car after overhearing the phone number of their boss, known as Columbine, the head of Topaz.

 Nicole recognizes François's sketch of Jarré as the man she saw leaving Granville's house, and recognizes the phone number as Granville's.
 She tearfully tells her family that Granville must be the leader of Topaz.
-Granville, exposed, commits suicide (in the American and the French versions) or flees to the Soviet Union (in the British version).
+Granville, exposed, commits suicide.